Nikon D5 vs D7000

 Studio photographers will appreciate that the Nikon D5 (unlike the D7000) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The D5 is a recent model that features in the current product line-up of Nikon.
-In contrast, the D7000 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D7000 was succeeded by the Nikon D7100.
+Both the D5 and the D7000 have been discontinued, but can regularly be found used on eBay.
+The D7000 was replaced by the Nikon D7100, while the D5 was followed by the Nikon D6.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D5 and the Nikon D7000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.